michael8rown/ansible/README.md

 ### Step 4: Post-installation tasks

-`4_after_reboot.sh` is an Ansible playbook that configures all the things the way I like them: GNOME extensions, WhiteSur icons, and setting all my desktop preferences.
+Once you log in, `cd` into the `ansible` directory and run `4_post_install.sh`, which is an Ansible playbook that configures all the things the way I like them: GNOME extensions, WhiteSur icons, and setting all my desktop preferences.

 ### Final step